Yoake2000/Linux-Documentations/pages/Mounting SAMBA shared Folders in Linux.md

 				  username=value
 				  password=value
 				  ```
 			- It is write-protected.
-I tried to only give my
+I tried to only give my user account the permission to read the file but it breaks the mounting function in KDE Dolphin File Manager.
+As of now the permissions of the credential file is given by the following:
+				- ```
+				  ```